MK316/workshops/20231206/README.md

 + Legislation and regulation developed to manage AI's ethical and societal implications.
 + International standards and agreements on AI use and development.

+## AI in the mobile market

+One prominent example of AI in the mobile market is the use of personalized recommendations and virtual assistants.
+Take, for instance, Apple’s Siri or Google Assistant.
+These virtual assistants use AI to understand natural language, interpret voice commands, and provide relevant responses or actions.
+They learn from user interactions to improve over time and offer more personalized and accurate assistance.
+AI is used in the mobile market for app recommendations.
+Based on your previous downloads, interests, and usage patterns, your smartphone’s app store can suggest new apps that you might find useful or entertaining.

+## AI in automobiles

+When it comes to automobiles, artificial intelligence is making significant strides, particularly in the development of autonomous or self-driving cars.

+Companies like Tesla, Google's Waymo, and several traditional automobile manufacturers are using AI to process data from vehicle sensors and make split-second decisions that can help avoid accidents and navigate the road.

+AI in cars is not just limited to self-driving capabilities.
+It's also used for features like predictive maintenance, voice recognition for hands-free commands, and personalized settings that adjust to a driver’s preferences.

+For example, AI algorithms can analyze data from a car’s sensors to predict when parts may need maintenance before they break down.
+This proactive approach can enhance safety and efficiency.

+In this context, AI is transforming how we interact with vehicles, making them safer, more efficient, and more attuned to our preferences.